Driving digital change in Education

 1.Student expectations in a competitive, global landscape

-Tuition fees have made higher education a commodity, increasing students’ expectations of a high quality and digitally-savvy education and forcing universities to work harder to compete.
-As students become more digitally proficient they want the same from faculty staff and the learning experience and expect seamless device-to-device connectivity, easy access to a plethora of content-rich digital resources and personalised learning experiences.
+Rising fees have made education a valuable commodity, increasing students’ expectations of a high quality and digitally-savvy education and forcing educators to work harder to compete.
+As students become more digitally proficient they want the same from faculty staff and the learning experience, and expect seamless device-to-device connectivity, easy access to a plethora of content-rich digital resources and personalised learning experiences.

-Failure to address these demands or to take a customer-centric view of students, will see some providers lose out as students take their fees elsewhere.
+Failure to address these demands or to take a customer-centric view of students, will see some providers lose out as students and families look elsewhere.

-As software provider Full Fabric states: “… students expect the tech they use at their university to be as advanced as the apps they use in their day-to-day life.
+As software provider Full Fabric states: “… students expect the tech they use to be as advanced as the apps they use in their day-to-day life.
 They want tools to be clean and well designed, integrated, intuitive and built with the user experience in mind.”¹

 2.Budgets, staff skills and legacy systems